JoshPattman/jpf/README.md

 	// Extra messages that are not the final response,
 	// but were used to build up the final response.
 	// For example, reasoning messages.
-	AuxilliaryMessages []Message
+	AuxiliaryMessages []Message
-	// The primary repsponse to the users query.
+	// The primary response to the users query.
 	// Usually the only response that matters.
 	PrimaryMessage Message
 	// The usage of making this call.